ChartGalaxy/ChartGalaxy/README.md

 An example-based method that transforms user-provided tabular data into an infographic chart, aligning with the layout and visual style of a given example chart.
 User studies show this method outperforms GPT-Image-1 on fidelity, aesthetics, and creativity.

-## 🤝 Contact
-- chartgalaxy@163.com

 ## ⚖️ License
 This project is released under the [Apache 2.0 license](LICENSE).

 ## 📚 Citation
-If you use ChartGalaxy in your research, please cite:
+If you find our work helpful for your research, please consider citing the following BibTeX entry.
 ```
 @article{li2025chartgalaxy,
   title={{ChartGalaxy}: A Dataset for Infographic Chart Understanding and Generation},